 SPILLING or VOMITING (may be projectile, and may vomit through their nose).
 These may lessen as they sit up and increase when they crawl.
 May occur at any time including right up until the next feed.

 Frequent UPPER RESPIRATORY INFECTIONS (coughs or runny noses) and/or frequent SORE THROATS.
 (All children have their fair share of these and most are viral, but in those children that have other symptoms of reflux and frequently require antibiotics for these infections, they might be due to reflux also.)

 MEDICAL ADVICE AND HELP – More serious symptoms

 If your baby has any of the symptoms on the list above in bold type please seek medical advice.
-Urgent medical help should be sought if any of the following occur in relation to gastric reflux:
+Urgent medical help should be sought if any of the following occur:

 Has difficulty BREATHING, is breathing faster than normal, stops breathing (apnoea), is grey or blue tinged in colour, is making grunting sounds when breathing, has decreased muscle tone (floppy) or decreased responsiveness.

 Refuses to DRINK or drinks less than half of their normal fluid intake over a 24 hour day, has less than four wet nappies in 24 hours, or goes six hours without a wet nappy.

 Has a HIGH TEMPERATURE (above 38.3°c, or if baby is under three months of age).